Dangerous W-2 Phishing Scam Evolving; Targeting Schools, Restaurants, Hospitals, Tribal Groups and Others

 Notice of Election Worker Threshold

-The election worker threshold was raised to $1,800 for the 2017 calendar year.
+The election worker threshold was raised to $1,800 in 2017.
 Earnings below the threshold are not taxable under Social Security, nor do such earnings count towards future benefits.

 Please see: https://www.socialsecurity.gov/OACT/COLA/CovThresh.html